We take a closer look at the different Bluetooth versions and how they affect your wireless listening experience.

 - Increased connection range of 30m or 100ft

 - Lower power consumption and longer battery life for wireless devices

 - Improved pairing system with SSP (Secure Simple Pairing)

 Sound quality remained mediocre, though.
 This is because most devices were using the SBC codec.
-Known for its subpar digital file compressions, this yielded poor sound quality.
+Known for its subpar digital file compressions, this yielded poor sound quality, prone to audio delays.

 Bluetooth 3.0 (2009)

 Bluetooth 3.0 + HS (High Speed) came with a Wi-Fi connection capability that allowed faster data transfer speeds.
 This allowed better audio data transmission.
 As well as the transfer of larger amounts of data such as video.